 Pine Rivers Caboolture and Redcliffe Group Training Scheme Incorporated, trading as East Coast Apprenticeships is registered in Queensland as a “Not for Profit” organisation under the Queensland Associations Incorporated Act.
 East Coast Apprenticeships is a registered Quality Group Training Organisation.
 As such, East Coast Apprenticeships is the legal entity managing the National Apprenticeships Program.

-Six trades are being offered at this stage:
+Seven trades are being offered at this stage:

-- Gap training – which is tailored to the individual’s and industry’s requirements.
+Tailored to the individual’s and industry’s requirements.

 Likely candidates, usually aged between 25 and 45, include: